FranciscoOnt/checkout-sdk-js/docs/interfaces/paymentinitializeoptions.md

 The options that are required to initialize the GooglePay Braintree payment method.
 They can be omitted unless you need to support GooglePay.

+The options that are required to initialize the GooglePay Stripe payment method.
+They can be omitted unless you need to support GooglePay.

 ___